 - The U.S citizen petitions for the parent to U.S Citizenship and Immigration Services (USCIS)

-- When the petition is approved, the parent must apply to a U.S Embassy or Consulate in their home country
+- Upon approval of the petition, the parent must apply to a U.S Embassy or Consulate in their home country

-Because of this procedure, the parent cannot actually apply for the visa before the child who is a U.S citizen gets the petition approved.
+Because of this procedure, the parent cannot actually apply for the USA parent visa before the child who is a U.S citizen gets the petition approved.

 Filing the petition for the parent

 The U.S citizen or the child of the applicant must file Form I-130, Petition for Alien Relatives to USCIS.
 The petition must be filled and any necessary documents must be attached in order for it to be complete.
-Additionally, for the petition to be processed, a filing fee must also be paid by the U.S citizen.
+Additionally, the US citizen must also pay a filing fee.

-The petition is processed by the Department of Homeland Security and takes a few months.
-After the processing, the U.S citizen is notified by USCIS whether it has been approved or denied.
+The Department of Homeland Security processes petition and takes a few months.
+After the processing, the USCIS notifies the U.S citizen whether it has been approved or denied.
 If the petition is denied, USCIS will let you know of the reasons and you can then reapply.
 If the petition is approved, it will continue to the National Visa Center (NVC), which will then take over the application process and you will only contact them for any inquiries.

-Since the IR-5 visa does not have an annual cap or priority dates, the parent can start the application immediately after the petition is approved.
-The application for the visa is done at the U.S Embassy or Consulate where the applicant lives.
+Since the IR5 visa does not have an annual cap or priority dates, the parent can start the application immediately after the petition is approved.
+The applicant should apply for US parents visa at the U.S Embassy or Consulate in their home country.
 In this stage, the U.S citizen will not have many duties and the decision will now be up to the officials who review the case in the U.S Embassy.